rabbitmq/rabbitmq-website/site/oauth2.md

 ### <a id="preferred-username-claims" class="anchor" href="#preferred-username-claims">Preferred username claims</a>

-RabbitMQ needs to figure out the username associated to the token so that it can display it in the management ui.
+RabbitMQ The username associated with the token must be available to RabbitMQ so that this username is displayed in the RabbitMQ Management UI.
-By default, RabbitMQ will first look for the `sub` claim and if it is not found it uses the `client_id`.
+By default, RabbitMQ searches for the `sub` claim first, and if it is not found, RabbitMQ uses the `client_id`.

-Most authorization servers return the user's GUID in the `sub` claim rather than the actual user's username or email address, anything the user can relate to.
+Most authorization servers return the user's GUID in the `sub` claim instead of the user's username or email address, anything the user can relate to.
 When the `sub` claim does not carry a *user-friendly username*, you can configure one or several claims to extract the username from the token.

-Given this configuration;
+Example configuration:
 <pre class="lang-erlang">
   ...
   {rabbitmq_auth_backend_oauth2, [